Woodshed-Technology-LLC/woodshed-site/README.md

 -   [Eleventy](https://www.11ty.dev/) bills itself as primarily an SSG framework, but can support SSR through a plugin.
 It's optimized for speed, so it can handle building thousands of pages very quickly.
 It also allows you to selectively include UI libraries like React through something called "islands architecture."
 This would make it a good choice for woodshed.tech, because it would give us the ability to add a blog.
 It looks like an solid option with many reputable testimonials, and was our second choice for building woodshed.tech.
 -   [Astro](https://astro.build/) is in the same camp as Eleventy, but has different opinions about how to organize code.
 We liked the structure of its `.astro` files which encapsulate HTML, CSS and JS into a single component.
 Coming from a React background, the component hierarchy makes a lot of sense to us.
 It also supports islands architecture, and allows you to add in React (or any other UI library) when and wherever you need to.
 If we choose to add a blog to woodshed.tech, it should be simple to get it working with Astro.
 In the end, we liked the balance of features and how it supported TailwindCSS out of the box.

-## Summary
+## Have a look around

 Feel free to explore this repo to see how we've built woodshed.tech.
-If you have any questions or are interested in working with us, reach out at [hello@woodshed.tech](mailto:hello@woodshed.tech).
+The main page is in [./src/pages/index.astro](./src/pages/index.astro), and this might be a good place to start.